-Scholars and cultural heritage specialists are constantly discovering new material about or by Renaissance and Baroque women artists.
+Scholars and cultural heritage specialists are continually discovering new material about or by Renaissance and Baroque women artists.
 Art historians are reattributing to women works that were once thought to have been created by men.
-World-class museums make a point of exhibiting such artworks created by women from past centuries as still exist today.
+World-class museums make a point of exhibiting the artworks created by women from past centuries that still exist today.
 Auction houses make a point of profiling the female Old Master offerings in their sales, and they are realizing record prices for works by women artists.

 Follow this blog and the Art Herstory social media channels (Facebook, Twitter, LinkedIn, and Instagram) to see more works by, and information about, the many female artists of sixteenth-, seventeenth-, and eighteenth-century Europe.
 My next post will highlight the names and works of a dozen of these women.
 And, read here about the female Old Masters featured on the initial six Art Herstory note cards.

 So, metaphorically at least, Michelangelo did have a sister—as did Velázquez, Donatello, Vermeer, and Rembrandt.
 Even now, experts are writing her back into the art historical record.
 We look forward to the day that the names of female Old Masters are as familiar, and beloved, as those of their brothers.